 Extra Product Options Review

-Extra Product Options for WooCommerce is unlike other plugins introduced up to this point.
+Have a look at Extra Product Options if you’re on a budget and aren’t concerned with live design previews.
 While additional features can be added with a paid upgrade, the base version is completely free.
-For better or for worse, its feature set is also far more focused than that of a plugin like Zakeke.
+For better or for worse, its feature set is far more focused than that of a plugin like Zakeke.

 If you’ve played around with WooCommerce’s built-in product attributes before, then you have a good idea of how a plugin like this might work.
 While attributes can add dropdowns for product options like color and size, Extra Product Options provides shop owners with additional field types.

-Though this might sound restrictive at first, plugins like these are very popular in the repository, and for good reason.
+This might sound restrictive at first, but plugins like these are very popular in the repository, and for good reason.
 For starters, developers of these tools almost always offer a free version of some kind.
 Furthermore, these tools can make a lot of sense if customizations to your products are not easily conveyed through a preview image.

 Take an engraving for example.
 Customizations like these add depth to a product that can be tough to simulate with an auto-generated preview.
 Many shop owners prefer to manually prepare and email mockups when orders like these are placed.
 Tools like Extra Product Options complement this sort of workflow.

-The free version includes the field types listed above as well as hidden fields, radio buttons, and phone fields to your shop’s product pages.
+The free version adds support for hidden fields, radio buttons, and phone fields to your shop’s product pages.
 If you upgrade to the premium version, you’ll unlock a file upload field, which can be especially handy if you’re printing custom designs.

 More importantly, an upgrade adds price fields to your shop’s admin area.
 With price fields, you can modify a product’s price based on user input.